PacketSurf/ZSpotifyGUI/README.md

 <h3>MANUAL INSTALLATION</h3>

-  - VLC can be installed from [videolan.org](https://www.videolan.org/vlc/) for all operating systems.
+  - 64bit VLC can be installed from [videolan.org](https://www.videolan.org/vlc/) for all operating systems.
 You will need to restart your pc.
+Sometimes the VLC website will automatically download the 32bit version.
+Please ensure you download the 64bit version
   - ffmpeg can be installed via apt for Debian-based distros or by downloading the binaries from [ffmpeg.org](https://ffmpeg.org) and placing them in your %PATH% in Windows.
 Mac users can install it with [Homebrew](https://brew.sh) by running `brew install ffmpeg`.
   - Install the python requirements:
   `pip install -r requirements.txt`